brucek/trolly/README.md

 ## Coveralls

 This library is set up to integrate with Coveralls, and will automaticly publish your coverage report if you have created an account for your repo at **coveralls.io**

+## Package management

+Trolly has build-in some nice features to always make sure your dependency tree are up to date.

+You can check for the latest dependencies with `npm run package:updates`, and if you want to update your packages, you can simply do `npm run package:upgrade`.

+To reinstall all packages, do `npm run package:reinstall`, and to remove all packages  `npm run package:purge`.

 ## Linting